 Lihaaf was the first Ismat Chughtai story I read, back in my first year of college.
 I was 18, bright-eyed with curiosity and excitement, in a new city, far from home.
 Lihaaf stood out and became my favourite short story from our “Indian writing in English” course, which featured such names as Tagore to Amitav Ghosh.

-Chughtai’s work and life, and that period of Indian history, has always fascinated me and that’s why I was really looking forward to reading Ismat: Her Life, Her Times.
+Chughtai’s work and life, and that period of Indian history, have always fascinated me and that’s why I was really looking forward to reading Ismat: Her Life, Her Times.
 It’s a collection of Ismat’s own essays and stories, along with essays other writers have written on her (including Manto and Faiz), some of her letters, photographs, her genealogy, and an exploration of her films.

 Of, By and For Ismat